The 50+ best early Labor Day sales at Walmart — starting at just $10

 Lacoo 4-Piece Patio Set$140$200Save $60

-No, that's not a misprint — this bestselling Carote Nonstick Pots and Pans Set is just $70 for a whopping 10 pieces!
-If your crusty old cookware could use an upgrade, you won't get a better bang for your buck than this collection, which includes a 9.5-inch frying pan, 11-inch frying pan, 1.5-quart saucepan, 2.3-quart saucepan, 4.3-quart casserole, 4.5-quart sauté pan and four lids.
-The nonstick granite material is PFOS- and PFOA-free, and makes cleanup an absolute breeze, not to mention the cookware will look super sleek in your kitchen.
+No, that's not a misprint — this bestselling Carote Nonstick Pots and Pans Set is just $50 for a whopping eight pieces!
+If your crusty old cookware could use an upgrade, you won't get a better bang for your buck than this collection, which includes an 8-inch frying pan, 10-inch frying pan, 2-quart saucepan, 4.5-quart casserole, 5.7-quart sauté pan and three lids.
+The nonstick granite material is PFOA-free and makes cleanup an absolute breeze, not to mention the cookware will look super sleek in your kitchen.
 Oh, and this set is compatible with all stove tops!
-"I’ve had these pans for almost two months, and they are perfect!" gushed a happy home cook.
-"They’re very easy to clean, even if you leave them dirty overnight ...
-I’ve used them every day and they haven’t scratched or stained (except for some brown markings on the bottom metal part that heats up).
-I would highly recommend these pans!"
+"This set is amazing!" exclaimed a happy home cook.
+"Nothing sticks!
+They are also very lightweight and therefore easy to lift (even the big pans), which is a big deal for me because I have very weak wrists.
+I definitely recommend!"

 Cosori Air Fryer Toaster Oven$99$199Save $100